-A MESSAGE TO THE STUDENTS...
+A MESSAGE TO THE STUDENTS ...

-Here at Hagersville Secondary School we stress the importance and value of completing a secondary education.
-We are committed to help each and every student achieve a successful outcome from their secondary school experience.
+Here at Hagersville Secondary School we stress the importance and value of completing a secondary education and of the school's commitment to each and every student to help them achieve a successful outcome from their secondary school experience.

-"STUDENTS, SCHOOL, COMMUNITY TOGETHER, WE CREATE OUR FUTURE"
+"STUDENTS, SCHOOL, COMMUNITY - TOGETHER WE CREATE OUR FUTURE"